-The goal of treatment is to relieve pain and discomfort, as well as to prevent additional tissue damage.
+The goal of treatment is to ease pain and discomfort.
+It’s also important to prevent more tissue damage.
 Treatment may include:

-Treatment may also be prescribed for complications of neuropathy, such as gastrointestinal problems, dizziness and weakness, and urinary or sexual problems.
+Treatment may also be prescribed for complications of neuropathy.
+This could be gastrointestinal problems, dizziness and weakness, and urinary or sexual problems.